Mary Maxfield Brave

 • Mary Maxfield Brave

-The same disorder that makes me feel so insecure, tense, vulnerable and outright petrified, also convinces me that it’s protecting me from harm.
-The disorder that terrorizes me persuades me to keep it active, as a security system, even though it is anything but.
+The disorder that terrorizes me persuades me to keep it active as a security system even though it is anything but.

 Article